Avenues / Ironton (Neighborhood)

 Description

-In the 1873, the iron industry comes to the shores of the Niagara river near Wheatfield Street in the form of Niagara Furnace (later Tonawanda Iron and Steel).
-The unofficial village of "Ironton" is named after the promising plant.
+The "spark" of Ironton comes in 1873, the iron industry comes to the shores of the Niagara river near Wheatfield Street in the form of Niagara Furnace (later Tonawanda Iron and Steel).
+The unofficial village of "Ironton" is named after the promising venture.
 After initial excitement (and investment in the surrounding land) however, the furnace shuts down after only a year in operation.

 Early doings

 In 1882, the establishment of a John Cichoki's tavern on River Road near Wheatfield street is a foothold for early Polish settlers.
-In 1884 a "minor school in a small frame building" is established on Dahlgren and Wheatfield (Buffalo Courier Express, 1905).
-In 1889 or 1890, the much larger, gloriously gothic Ironton Public School #2 opens at the corner of 1st Ave and Oliver Street.
+Grocers and butchers are nearby.
+In 1884 a "minor school in a small frame building" is established less than a quarter mile east down Wheatfield at Dahlgren Place (Buffalo Courier Express, 1905).
+In 1889 or 1890, the much larger, Richardsonian Romanesque style Ironton Public School #2 opens at the corner of 1st Ave and Oliver Street.

 The furnace burns again; the River Road industrial corridor